-- Build a partial pallet, i.e. palletize fewer boxes and/or layers than usual, - Continue an incomplete pallet, i.e. specify the starting layer/box position, - Palletize from 2 pickup positions, - Palletize 2 different products from 2 pickup positions on 2 pallets simultaneously.
+- Finish the current pallet immediately and begin a new empty pallet, - Build a partial pallet, i.e. palletize fewer boxes and/or layers than usual, - Continue an incomplete pallet, i.e. specify the starting layer/box position, - Palletize from 2 pickup positions, - Palletize 2 different products from 2 pickup positions on 2 pallets simultaneously.